Skip to content

 Congratulations!
 You’ve just created your first Node.js script!

-If you liked this intro to Node.js or have any questions please hit me up on Twitter.
-Stay tuned for more tutorials to continue your journey with Node.js for SEO.
+If you liked this intro to Node.js or have any questions, please hit me up on Twitter.